Recycling Tip for Better Results: Clothing and Textiles

 Pro tip: Before replacing clothing or textiles, ask yourself if you really need new items.
 If they are simply worn out a bit, can they be repaired or repurposed?
 Think creatively!

-Clothing or textiles placed in the recycling bin contaminate the recycling stream which is meant to be clean, residue-free, and only made up of items meant for recycling curbside (paper, plastics, glass, etc).
+Clothing or textiles placed in the recycling cart contaminate the recycling stream which is meant to be clean, residue-free, and only made up of items meant for recycling curbside (paper, plastics, glass, etc).
 Although some clothing is made from recycled post-consumer material, it cannot be processed in the residential curbside collection system.
 Many textiles can be reused or repurposed when donated or recycled at a proper facility.

 Stay tuned for March’s “Recycling Tip for Better Results”- Furniture